Rooms, Furniture, Lighting – Grading Suite Building Blocks

 - Tables – end tables, coffee tables, etc. Essentially somewhere for you or a client to put down a drink, rest their iPad, etc. Buy lots of coasters!

-- Art & Pictures – I’m not a subscriber to the idea that a color suite is a perfectly gray box!
-As long as pictures, and other artwork are not in your surround, put them on the wall!
+- Art & Pictures – I’m not a subscriber to the idea that a color suite is a perfect gray box!
+As long as pictures and other artwork are not in your surround, put them on the wall!
 As I mentioned earlier a little splash of color makes for a nice room.
 If in doubt – black and white photography is always a classy way to add some character to a room without ‘polluting’ the room with color.

 - Sound Shaping – Depending on the design of your room you may need to do a little work to get the acoustics of the room a bit better.
-Sound absorption panels, bass traps and diffusers don’t have to look bad.
+Sound absorption panels, bass traps, and diffusers don’t have to look bad.
 Indeed, many companies make patterned ones or even custom printed versions to fit your style and decor.

 - Lighting Fixtures – I’ll talk more about specific lighting setups a bit later in this Insight, but you should consider additional light fixtures in your room.
 The style of these is really up to you – it could be track lighting, table lights or even a standing fixture.
 In general, just make sure the design of the light does not cast direct light onto a monitor, or some other critical part of the room

 Remember, while you want your suite to look as nice as possible there is the concept of diminishing returns.
 A $10,000 desk might look amazing but could $8k of that have been spent for a better computer?

 Just like controlling any ambient light is essential in a grading suite, so is the lighting in the room.